Skip to content

 Warriors

-Since most men in the Celtic society grew up on the doctrine of war and fighting for the sake of the nation, other occupations didn’t matter that much at that time.
-Yes, being a merchant or a sailor was essential in the Celtic society, but no prestigious and high regard as the one looked at if one is a soldier.
-Several commentators at the time, particularly Caesar, have mentioned that the Gauls were essentially mad warriors.
-War was like a cult to them that was centred on individual warriors.
-They tried to prove their individual worth by killing as many people as possible.
-A Greek historian, Diodorus, wrote of the Celtic tribes who were threatening the Mediterranean civilizations at his time.
-Their aspect is terrifying; they are very tall in stature with rippling muscles underneath their clear white skin.
+Since most men in the Celtic society grew up on the doctrine of war and fighting for the nation’s sake, other occupations didn’t matter much then.
+Yes, being a merchant or a sailor was essential in Celtic society, but it not prestigious and highly regarded as one looked at as a soldier.
+Several commentators at the time, notably Caesar, have mentioned that the Gauls were essentially mad warriors.
+To them, war was like a cult centred on individual warriors.
+They tried to prove their worth by killing as many people as possible.
+A Greek historian, Diodorus, wrote of the Celtic tribes threatening the Mediterranean civilizations at his time.
+Their aspect is terrifying; they are very tall with rippling muscles underneath their clear white skin.

-The Celtic way of fighting was alarming, most of the warriors arm themselves with the weapons nature has given them.
+The Celtic way of fighting was alarming.
+Most warriors armed themselves with the weapons nature had given them.
 They used to go half-naked into battle, painting crimson blood on their bodies and faces.
-Clearly, they were fearsome warriors, but the Celts only fought when necessary, and they sometimes held strong to their humane beliefs.
+They were fearsome warriors, but the Celts only fought when necessary and sometimes held firm to their humane beliefs.

 Women

-Among the Celtic peoples, women had a very important and distinctive role from those in other contemporary societies.
-For example, they could hold property, which they couldn’t do in other societies.
-They could initiate a divorce and they were accepted as warriors and they were really, really tough in warfare.
-It is, indeed, a special role for Celtic women.
-Goddesses were equal and that was not the case in other religions.
-There is not a lot of evidence pointing to women warriors among the Celts, alas, Queen Boudica led an army against the Romans around AD60.
+Among the Celtic peoples, women had a vital and distinctive role from those in other contemporary societies.
+For example, they could hold property, which they couldn’t do in different cultures.
+They could initiate a divorce, were accepted as warriors, and were strict in warfare.
+It is, indeed, a unique role for Celtic women.
+Goddesses were equal, but that was not the case in other religions.
+Not much evidence points to women warriors among the Celts; also, Queen Boudica led an army against the Romans around AD60.
 Celtic women were not to be messed with.

 The Celts were seafaring people, too—they made boats called coracles by stretching cowhides over a wooden frame.
 Some coracles were large enough to hold as many as 30 people.
 The boats handled well at sea and were used for travel, trade, and fishing.

-The Celts were able to remain free of Germanic attacks because their island was located further out in the Atlantic Ocean than Britain.
+The Celts could remain free of Germanic attacks because their island was farther out in the Atlantic Ocean than Britain.
 Scholars, artists, merchants, and monks from different parts of Europe came to Ireland because of its peace and safety.

 Celtic Religion

-Irish scholars and artists were influenced by Christianity.
-The Irish Church was founded by St. Patrick.
+Christianity influenced Irish scholars and artists.
+St. Patrick founded the Irish Church.
 Born in Britain in 400 AD, St. Patrick was kidnapped when he was young and taken to Ireland by Irish pirates.
-Later, he escaped to Europe where he studied to be a priest.
+Later, he escaped to Europe, where he studied to be a priest.
 After becoming a bishop, he returned to Ireland and converted people to Christianity.
-He spread his message all through the island and set up many new churches.
+He spread his message throughout the island and set up many new churches.

-Ireland was in contact with Rome during the Germanic invasion of the Roman Empire, this meant that the Pope could no longer lead the Irish Church.
-So the Church turned into its Abbots; many were related to the heads of different clans, and each clan supported its own monastery.
+Ireland was in contact with Rome during the Germanic invasion of the Roman Empire; this meant that the Pope could no longer lead the Irish Church.
+So, the Church turned into its Abbots; many were related to the heads of different clans, and each clan supported its monastery.

-The monasteries became centres of Irish life, although many were in places that are not accessible, like rocky coasts or steep hills.
-Most monasteries were made up of a group of huts with a wooden stockade around them.
+The monasteries became centres of Irish life, although many were in inaccessible places, like rocky coasts or steep hills.
+Most monasteries were made up of huts with a wooden stockade around them.
 Some monasteries were built of stone because of poor transportation and communication.
-Church organization was weak, so each monastery took charge of its own affairs.
+Church organization was weak, so each monastery took charge of its affairs.

 More on Celtic Religion

-Irish monks soon began to follow different practices than those of the Roman Church.
-They wore their hair in a different way and celebrated Easter on a different day.
+Irish monks soon began to follow practices different from those of the Roman Church.
+They wore their hair differently and celebrated Easter on a different day.
 The rituals were not the same as those of the Romans.
-Moreover, Irish monasteries set down few rules: a monk was free to move from one monastery to another; many monks have the choice to be hermits as long as they still follow the manners and convictions of the Church; becoming a missionary is not obligatory as it was when someone reaches a certain age.
+Moreover, Irish monasteries set down few rules: a monk was free to move from one monastery to another; many monks had the choice to be hermits as long as they still followed the manners and convictions of the Church; becoming a missionary was not obligatory as it was when someone reaches a certain age.
 Additionally, many schools were set up around the country.

 One of the best-known monks was Saint Columba.
 He set up a monastery on Iona, an island off the west coast of Scotland.
 From his base on Iona, St. Columba did missionary work among the many non-Christian Celts along the coast.
 Monks from Iona went to Northern England to preach to the Anglo-Saxons.
-Other Irish monks went to Northern Europe where they built monasteries and churches.
+Other Irish monks went to Northern Europe to build monasteries and churches.

-Many Irish scholars became part of Charlemagne’s Palace School.
-They helped spread Christianity and learning throughout the empire.
+Many Irish scholars joined Charlemagne’s Palace School.
+They helped spread Christianity and learning throughout the Empire.

 Where Did the Celts Come From?